SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 I lift my head and turn to Pinkie and passionately kiss her.
 She kisses back and we hold the kiss for a minute.

-After laying my head back down and both of us blushing, I say, "That's how."
+After laying my head back down, with both of us blushing, I say, "That's how."

 Pinkie says, "I see."